Azure/ResourceModules/docs/wiki/ModulesUsage.md

 // Input Parameters //
 // ================ //

-// NSG parameters
+// Network Security Group parameters
 @description('Required.
 The name of the vnet to deploy') param networkSecurityGroupName string = 'TemplateSpecDemoNsg'

-// VNET parameters
+// Virtual Network parameters
 @description('Required.
 The name of the vnet to deploy') param vnetName string = 'TemplateSpecDemoVnet'